A secret Starbucks menu item became such a hit with cold sufferers that the company has made it part of the official beverage lineup!

-There were so many requests for the tea-based drink that it earned a permanent spot on the menu earlier this year.
+There were so many requests for the tea-based drink that it earned a permanent spot on the menu in 2017.

 Although people on social media refer to the beverage as the Medicine Ball or Cold Buster, you can order a Honey Citrus Mint Tea and your barista will know what you mean.

 - 1 Venti cup with half hot water and half steamed lemonade

 - 1 bag of Teavana Jade Citrus Mint Tea

 - 1 bag of Teavana Peach Tranquility Tea

 Medicine ball: Half hot lemonade, half hot water, peach tranquility tea, jade citrus mint tea, 2 tbsp honey.
 Miracle cold cure every time.
 You're welcome. #starbucks #starbuckssecretmenu #starbucksmedicineball #medicineball #starbuckscoldbuster #teavana #tea #honeycures #honey #teavana #hubertslemonade #organichoney #wholefoods #janegrubbdesigns #citrusdefender